gearnode/erl-oauth2c/doc/handbook.md

 time.

 # Testing
-The library is test over Github and Okta OAuth2 provider with manual test.
+The library was tested over Github and Okta OAuth2 provider with manual test.

 # Supported Grants